fmazzant/RestClient/README.md

 ### Custom Serialization

-Consider the code below to demonstrate custom Serialization by implementing the ISerializerContent interface:
+Below an example on how you can do a custom Serialization by implementing the ISerializerContent interface:

 ```c#
 public class MyCustomSerializer : ISerializerContent